-EBMC is a complete Bounded Model Checker for hardware designs, i.e., not only discovers bugs, but is also able to prove the absence of bugs.
-It can read Netlists (ISCAS89 format), Verilog, and SMV files.
+EBMC is a Model Checker for hardware designs.
+It includes both bounded and unbounded analysis, i.e., it can both discover bugs and is also able to prove the absence of bugs.
+It can read Netlists (ISCAS89 format), Verilog, System Verilog and SMV files.
+Properties can be given in LTL or a fragment of System Verilog Assertions.

-The unwound circuits can be exported as DIMACS CNF (bit-level) or in the SMT-LIB format (word-level).
+The unwound circuits can be exported as DIMACS CNF (bit-level) or in the SMT-LIB 1 or 2 format (word-level).

 - Bounded Model Checking (BMC)